i4Trust/building-blocks/README.md

 In that sense, a delegation evidence expresses the delegation of rights from a delegator to the delegate .
 Rights are expressed in rules in terms of allowed actions to be performed on resources, under the licenses as defined in policySets.

+Authorization capabilities through the SIOP-2/OIDC4VP flow are provided by [VCBackend](https://github.com/FIWARE/VCBackend) and [VCWaltid](https://github.com/FIWARE/VCWaltid).
+The combination of both can be used as issuer of VerfiableCredentials and as a verifier, creating [JWT's](https://jwt.io/) to access the backend secured by the [Kong-PEP](https://github.com/FIWARE/kong-plugins-fiware) and the [DSBA-PDP](https://github.com/FIWARE/dsba-pdp).
+A minimal wallte for storing the credentials is provided by the [VCWallet](https://github.com/FIWARE/VCWallet).